marklogic-community/data-explorer/README.md

 ----
 ## Can I use Data Explorer?

-Data Explorer is appropriate for any project with XML data in the database.
-JSON, RDF, SQL and other access is on the way.
+Data Explorer is appropriate for any project with XML or JSON data in the database.
+There is support for RDF triples within XML documents.
+Full RDF is planned for the future.

 ### System Requirements